andersonfrailey/andersonfrailey.github.io/_mdcontent/satchel-review-2021.md

 </tr>
 </tbody></table>

+The struggles of the Diamondbacks, Nationals, and Padres are also highlighted by this feature, with each team finishing in the bottom ten percent of where they were projected.
+Of the three teams whose managers lost their job so far this offseason (Padres, Mets, Cardinals), only St. Louis performed above their expectations.

 ## 2022

 Assuming there is a next season, I have made a few updates to Satchel to prepare for it.
 Most of these are internal to help with maintenance and reproducibility, but two are particularly important because they can change the model's output.
 First, instead of combining the ZIPS and Steamer projections myself, I've begun just using the FanGraphs depth chart projections, which effectively do the same thing, to make maintenance more simple.
-Additionally, I've added a new feature that allows a user to simulate trades and free agent signings, as well as easily see the effects of those transactions.
+I've also added a new feature that allows a user to simulate trades and free agent signings, and easily visualize the effects of those transactions.
 As an example, here's how Detroit's projections change if they sign Carlos Correa:

 ![Correa Figure](../images/correa_det.png)

 I'm still tweaking this feature and making it a bit more flexible so that you can also simulate mid-season transactions.
-I should have it fully ready to go by Opening Day, whenever that may be.
+I should have it ready to go by Opening Day, whenever that may be.
 I will also once again be posting season projections for each team the night before Opening Day.

+## Open Sourcing Satchel

-I still haven't open sourced the project because I'm not ready to offer the level of support I would want to if it were open source.
+I still haven't open sourced this project because I'm not ready to offer the level of support I would want to if it were open source.
 If you have any methodology questions, I haven't changed much since my [original post](https://andersonfrailey.github.io/blog/Building-an-MLB-Prediction-Model-in-an-Evening.html) about the model.
 I'm also open to any feedback or ideas about features you'd like to see in the future.

 ##### <u>_Footnotes_</u>

 <sup>1</sup> I would argue that it would need to go even further and correctly pick a single team as the World Series winner.

+<sup>2</sup> The preseason model naturally did not account for the Braves losing Ronald Acuña Jr. midway through the season or becoming one of the hottest teams in baseball down the stretch.
+Additionally, it's unlikely that _any_ team wins the World Series in a given year.
+It's an incredibly difficult achievement even for the best teams, as exemplified by the fact that in 80% of all simulations the Dodgers still didn't win.